-Exterior doors installed by Midwest Exteriors Plus, Inc. can be Energy Star building products, too.
+Exterior doors installed by Midwest Roofing, Siding and Windows, Inc. can be Energy Star building products, too.
 The Energy Star label is your assurance that the product will lower your carbon footprint and increase your energy efficiency.

 Three key areas mark an Energy Star door: